smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/README.md

 ## Scripts to be called during Build phase

-###SwiftLint (in DEBUG configuration only)
+###SwiftLint

-Swiftlint should be integrated via cocoapods.
+Swiftlint is integrated as submodule.
-If for whatever reason this is not the case the scripts try to execute a local version of swiftlint.
+Current version: 0.28.1

 ### Integrate it into the project